 Focused Ingredient Selection

-Instead of cramming 12 different ingredients at meaningless doses, effective formulations focus on 2-4 ingredients at substantial levels:
+Instead of cramming 12 ingredients at meaningless doses, effective formulations focus on 2-4 ingredients at substantial levels:

 - Vitamin C (as ascorbic acid or sodium ascorbate): 250-500mg per serving, with 30-40% overage to account for degradation